-Documentation for the PS701 and PS702 blade server includes documents in Portable Document Format (PDF) on the IBM BladeCenter Documentation CD and the online information center.
+Documentation for the PS703 or PS704blade server includes PDF files on the IBM BladeCenter Documentation CD and the information center.

 The most recent version of all BladeCenter documentation is in the BladeCenter information center.

 The online BladeCenter information center is available in the IBM BladeCenter Information Center at http://publib.boulder.ibm.com/infocenter/bladectr/documentation/index.jsp.